fastapi/fastapi/docs/en/docs/deployment/deta.md

 build complete... created revision: satyr-jvjk

-✔ Successfully pushed your code and created a new Revision! ℹ Updating your developement instance with the latest Revision, it will be available on your Canvas shortly.
+✔ Successfully pushed your code and created a new Revision! ℹ Updating your development instance with the latest Revision, it will be available on your Canvas shortly.
 ```
 </div>